HCS412/smart-comm-router/README.md

 Smart Comm Router
 Overview
 The Smart Comm Router is an AI-powered system for auto-triaging and drafting responses to incoming messages, designed to streamline customer support workflows.
 It classifies messages by category, intent, priority, and queue, and generates tailored draft responses using a FastAPI backend and OpenAI's GPT-4 (mocked for demo purposes).
 The system supports mock ingestion from Gmail and phone sources, with a React frontend for user interaction.
-Built with scalability, reliability, and extensibility in mind, it includes robust error handling, logging, and unit tests, making it a production-ready prototype for demonstration.
+Built with scalability, reliability, and extensibility in mind, it includes robust error handling, logging, unit tests, and Docker support, making it a production-ready prototype for demonstration.
 Key features:

 Message Classification: Categorizes messages (e.g., Billing, Dispatch) with confidence scores.